 The Entity derecognises financial liabilities when, and only when, the Entity's obligations are discharged, cancelled or they expire.
-Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, then the difference in the respective carrying amounts is recognised in the income statement.
+Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, then the difference in the respective carrying amounts is recognised in the profit or loss.

-3.9 Offsetting financial instruments
+3.11 Offsetting financial instruments